risingwavelabs/risingwave/docs/developer-guide.md

 psql -h localhost -p 4566 -d dev -U root
 ```

-If you face memory bottlenecks while compiling, either partition some space on your computer as SWAP or lower compilation parallelism with [`CARGO_BUILD_JOBS`](https://doc.rust-lang.org/cargo/reference/config.html#buildjobs), e.g. `CARGO_BUILD_JOBS=2`.
+If you detect memory bottlenecks while compiling, either allocate some disk space on your computer as swap memory, or lower the compilation parallelism with [`CARGO_BUILD_JOBS`](https://doc.rust-lang.org/cargo/reference/config.html#buildjobs), e.g. `CARGO_BUILD_JOBS=2`.

 The default dev cluster includes metadata-node, compute-node and frontend-node processes, and an embedded volatile in-memory state storage.
 No data will be persisted.
 This configuration is intended to make it easier to develop and debug RisingWave.